NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Eagles covered the spread in their only game when underdogs by 3 points or more.

-- Boston College's games this season have gone over the point total two times in four opportunities (50%).
+- Boston College's games this season have gone over the total in two out of four opportunities (50%).

-- Boston College is 2-1 against the spread and 4-0 overall when the team puts up more than 15.8 points.
+- When Boston College records more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

-- In games that Boston College amasses more than 295.4 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that Boston College totals over 295.4 yards, the team is 2-1 against the spread and 3-1 overall.

-- This year the Eagles have turned the ball over seven times, while the Wolf Pack have forced 7 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.